edvin/fxlauncher-gradle-plugin/README.md

 **Please note that the `deployApp` task requires the scp binary to be present in your path, and that you have installed the corresponding target host key locally and the public key on the target**

-Optionally include `scpOptions '-v'` to enable verbose output from scp if you run into trouble.
+Optionally include `scpOptions = ['-v']` to enable verbose output from scp if you run into trouble.

 ## Optional parameters